This is what sparked the crypto market crash which saw Bitcoin, Ethereum, Dogecoin and other prices drop significantly

 What is the price of Bitcoin and Ethereum?

-The drop in price has halted somewhat with a 0% difference in the last 24 hours as the market continues to suffer from blows dished out by Tesla and China.
+The drop in price has halted, however, with the crypto increasing 4.01% in the last 24 hours as the market continues to recover from blows dished out by Tesla and China.

 Cryptocurrencies are seen as an alternative to traditional banking methods, cheaper to move money around due to not being regulated by the government or its banks.